Is There A Problem With N9 Spermicide?

-If you’ve been checking out your spermicide options to accompany your diaphragm or cervical cap, without a doubt you’ll have heard reference to N9.
-In the UK the NHS has historically approved Gygel, an N9 spermicide, offering it on prescription.
-But just what is it and how could it be unsafe if it’s in a prescription health product?
+If you’ve been exploring your spermicide options to use with your diaphragm or cervical cap, you’ve likely come across the term N9.
+In the UK, the National Health Service (NHS) has historically approved Gygel, an N9 spermicide, for prescription use.
+But what exactly is N9, and how can it be potentially unsafe if it’s included in a prescription health product?

-Nonoxynol-9 (N-9) is the most common active ingredient in spermicide.
-Spermicides which contain N-9 come in many forms such as films, foams or in the case of Gygel, gels.
+Nonoxynol-9 (N-9) is the most prevalent active ingredient in spermicides.
+Spermicides containing N-9 are available in various forms, such as films, foams, and, in the case of Gygel, gels.

-Nonoxynol-9 is an organic compound that is used as a surfactant and is a member of Nonoxynol family of nonionic surfactants.
-Cleaning and cosmetic products often contain N-9 and related compounds.
-When researchers observed nonoxynol-9’s ability to kill microbes in vitro, they initially thought it could be used to prevent the transmission of sexual transmitted diseases (STDs).
-Even the NHS in the UK got on board and prescribe Gygel as an N9 based spermicide.
+Nonoxynol-9 is an organic compound used as a surfactant and belongs to the Nonoxynol family of nonionic surfactants.
+It’s commonly found in cleaning and cosmetic products.
+Initially, researchers observed N-9’s ability to kill microbes in vitro, leading them to believe it could be an effective way to prevent the transmission of sexually transmitted diseases (STDs).
+The NHS in the UK embraced this idea and prescribed Gygel as an N9-based spermicide.

-More recent research however, has found that N-9 might actually increase a person’s risk of contracting STDs, especially when frequently used.
-Researchers came to this conclusion after noticing that the harsh chemicals in N-9 causes tiny abrasions inside the sensitive vaginal and anal walls.
+However, recent research has revealed a potential downside to N-9’s use.
+It may actually increase a person’s risk of contracting STDs, particularly when used frequently.
+This conclusion was drawn after researchers noticed that the harsh chemicals in N-9 cause tiny abrasions on the sensitive vaginal and anal walls.

 Quoting from Wikipedia: